 “Money is a big, big issue, particularly when there may be enough left for inheritance after the parent passes,” Sember said.
 “All the sibling resentment you dealt with as a kid comes roaring back at this time.
 This is the time when power struggles in families come to the forefront.”

 Eliminating the previously mentioned stressors will make the caregiving process much better, but it is often easier said than done.
 The most helpful tool is open and honest communication between siblings and parents.
 The best way to accomplish this is to have a meeting in person or even over the phone where all the issues and options are discussed.
 Siblings should be willing to listen to each other and consider each other’s suggestions.

 Because financial issues can be one of the biggest sources of conflict, siblings should be straightforward in their conversations about funding their parent’s care.
-In many situations, especially those where sibling conflicts are still not being resolved, seeking professional advice can bring a helpful perspective to the table.
+In many situations, especially those where sibling conflicts are still not being resolved, having and family meeting and seeking professional advice can bring a helpful perspective to the table.
 Russo agrees, saying an outside observer helps siblings take an objective view of the situation.
 “An outside social worker or a mediator can say ‘Here’s what your parent needs.
 Here’s what’s available.
 Now what are you each willing to contribute?”
 Russo said.
-Companies like Amada Senior Care have advisors that help families determine what type of care is best for the aging parent, and are experts on the many options for funding senior care.
+Companies like Amada Senior Care have advisors that help families determine what type of care is best for the aging parent, and are experts on the many options for funding eldercare.

 Written by Amada contributor Taylor French.